Swim with Whale Sharks in Exmouth – Review

 Are they whales or sharks?

 They are sharks, not whales.
-They are in fact the world’s biggest fish; they can grow up to 12metres long.
+They are in fact the world’s biggest fish; they can grow up to 18 metres long.
+On the Niingaloo they are typically between 4-8 meters.
 The whale part of the name comes from these sharks being so big.
 They do have another similarity with whales which goes some way to answering the next question.

 Are Whale Sharks Dangerous?